cetic/db-main-plugins/README.md

 ## Description of the plugins

+### Mapping between two schemas

-The plugins of this project are meant to be launched on a DB-MAIN project containing at least two schemas, one with the "Master" version and the other one with the "Slave" version.
+This plugins are meant to be launched on a DB-MAIN project containing at least two schemas, one with the "Master" version and the other one with the "Slave" version.
 They essentially use the predefined "MappingOID" metaproperty of the objects (entity types (or tables) and attributes (or columns)).

-### InitializeMappingOID
+#### InitializeMappingOID

-Initialize the MappingOID metaproperty of the master and slave schemas with their object identifier.
+Initialize the MappingOID metaproperty of the objects of master and slave schemas with their object identifier.

-### MapObjects
+#### MapObjects

 Map selected (groups of) objects in master and slave schemas.

-### UnmapObjects
+#### UnmapObjects

 Unmap selected objects in master and slave schemas by reinitializing the MappingOID property with their object identifier.

-### MappingReport
+#### MappingReport

 Generates a CSV file containing the mapping report between master and slave schemas.
 The report has 11 columns:
 * MAPPING ID: all objects (tables and columns) with the same MAPPING ID are mapped together.